Mulelur/node-api/README.md

 11. ## Getting Ordes

-to get all the orders send a `GET` request to `http://127.0.0.1:3200/orders`.
+To get all the orders send a `GET` request to `http://127.0.0.1:3200/orders`.

 12. ## Take Order

-to take a order send a `PUT` request to `http://127.0.0.1:3200/orders/:id`.
+To take a order send a `PUT` request to `http://127.0.0.1:3200/orders/:id`.
 Theis will return a order object with a status **Complete**.

 Response: